snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h3><a name="put">1.2 PUT requests</a></h3>

-Let us say you have made a mistake in your initial schema which you would like to correct.
-You can make a PUT request in order to correct it following this URL
+Let's say you have made a mistake in your initial schema which you would like to correct.
+You can make a `PUT` request in order to correct it following this URL
 pattern:

 ```
 HOST/api/schemas/vendor/name/format/version
 ```

-You can pass the new schema as you would for a POST request (body request, query parameter or form data).
+You can pass the new schema as you would for a `POST` request (body request, query parameter or form data).
 You can also specify an `isPublic` parameter if you would like to change the visibility of your schema (going from a private schema to a public one and conversely).